ANSES-Ploufragan/PrepMedVet_MinION/README.md

 * Soon available at: ...

+## Licence

+All programs of this repository those are not already under licence (like Galaxy system files, Nanopore programs) are under GPL3 licence (terms in _LICENCE_ file).

 ## Citation

 Soon available.
 If you use this work and publish, please cite this github repository: